Bulat-Ziganshin/EasyProtoBuf/codegen/README.md

 ## Structural options

-- `-c, --no-class` — do not generate C++ structures.
-This is useful when adapting existing types: declare the types first, then include output containing only the external codec overloads.
+- `-c, --no-class` — do not generate C++ structures or enum declarations.
+This is useful when adapting existing types: declare all message and enum types first, then include output containing only the external codec overloads.
 - `-d, --no-decoder` — do not generate `decode(easypb::Decoder, T&)`.
 - `-e, --no-encoder` — do not generate `encode(easypb::Encoder&, const T&)`.
 - `-f, --no-has-fields` — do not generate `has_*` members.
 This also disables required-field checks.
 - `--no-required` — do not check that proto2 required fields were present.
-- `--no-default-values` — ignore defaults specified in the schema.
+- `--no-default-values` — ignore explicit defaults specified in the schema.
+Singular enum fields still use their implicit protobuf default: the enum's first declared value.
 - `-p, --packed` — encode every eligible repeated numeric field in packed form.
 - `--no-packed` — encode every repeated field in unpacked form.